-Those financial assets that potentially subject the Company to credit risk are primarily its investment in marketable securities of publicly-traded companies and any receivables.
+Those financial assets that potentially subject the Company to credit risk are from any investments in term deposits and any receivables.
 The Company has increased its focus on credit risk given the impact of the current economic climate.
-The Company considers the risk of material loss to be significantly mitigated due to the financial strength of the major financial institutions where term deposits are held.
-The Company's maximum exposure to credit risk as at June 30, 2013, is the carrying value of its financial assets.
+The Company considers the risk of material loss to be significantly mitigated due to the financial strength of the major financial institutions where any term deposits are held.
+The Company's maximum exposure to credit risk is equal to the carrying value of any terms deposits and receivables.